joelclermont/kendo-docs/api/framework/datasource.md

 ### error

-Fires when an error occurs during data retrieval.
+Fires when an error occurs during data read or sync.
 The event arguments are the same as the ones of the error event of $.ajax().

+> **Important**: If `schema.errors` is specified and the server response contains that field then the `error` event will be raised.
+The
+`errors` field of the event argument will contain the errors returned by the server.

 #### Example